Creepsy/palex/README.md

 | C++      | C++, c++, CPP, cpp |

 ### Lexer Configurations
 The name of a lexer is specified through it's entry key in `lexers`.
 The lexer configuration itself is also a JSON-Object.
 It's entries are the corresponding configurations for that specific lexer only.
-When a configuration is not defined, default settings are applied by default.
-However, some languages may require some fields to be explicitly specified.
+When a configuration is not defined, default settings are applied.
+However, some languages may require some fields to be specified by the user.

 Note, that the name of the lexer also defines the name of the corresponding rule file.
 The generator expects a file named like the lexer with the file extension `.lrules` in the same folder as the `palex.cfg` is.
 Otherwise the lexer will be skipped during generation.
 The generated files will also be named after the lexer.